 Environmental and wildlife designations and considerations?
+(Updated June 2013)

-- Biodiversity features Greatest impact likely to result from loss of extensive open farmland.
+- Biodiversity features The river and surrounding land supports a wide range of protected species and it is likely that the standard suite of Cambridgeshire protected species will be present (great crested newts / bats / badger / water vole / otter / reptiles).
+The chalk substrate in the area is quite a hotspot for scarce arable plants, and a prime location for enhancement to encourage stone curlew back into Cambridgeshire.
 Unconfirmed reports of stone curlew have been made to SCDC Ecology Officer.
 Site also likely to be of importance for brown hare and farmland birds.
-The proposer has undertaken an extended phase 1 habitat survey and desk study which shows there are no statutory and non statutory ecological designations on the site although Sawston Hall Meadows SSSI is approximately 1.2 km north of Hanley Grange.
+The proposer has undertaken an extended phase 1 habitat survey and desk study which shows there are no statutory and non statutory ecological designations on the site although Sawston Hall Meadows SSSI is approximately 1.2km north of Hanley Grange.
 There are records of protected species in the area and the bird survey indicates the presence of BAP species and one Schedule 1 species.
 Surveys have established that there are no Great Crested Newts present on the site. - Agricultural land of high grade (i.e. Agricultural Land Classification Grade 1, 2, 3a) - Grade 2.